An Ancient nation subdued

-This novel, complete and seeking publication, has been written around actual and momentous events from Scotland’s national history.
-It has been dramatised by way of a continuing fictitious story-line of family and other links.
-This has been introduced to assist with the portrayal of events that greatly affected Scotland’s people who were suffering immensely throughout these times.
+This story, now complete and seeking publication, has been written around actual and momentous events from Scotland’s national history.
+It has been dramatised by way of a continuing fictitious story-line of family and other links to assist with the portrayal of events that greatly affected Scotland’s people who were suffering immensely throughout these times.

 Scotland’s calamitous Darien scheme

 The ill-fated Darien scheme at the end of the 17th century almost bankrupted Scotland.
 It was caused by greed, bad planning and insufficient knowledge of the prevailing conditions at the time in middle America.
 The story also highlights those in general who were at fault as well as those who suffered.
 This opening chapter introduces Charles Burt and his Glasgow trading company together with other individuals affected by the scheme’s collapse and those who paid the ultimate price.

 Events that led to the 1707 Union of the Scottish and English Parliaments

 The after effects of the disastrous Darien scheme were momentous.
 They led to great poverty throughout the land, substantially reduced trade prospects as a result of English and other blockades of the project, a seriously failing Scottish economy, growing animosity towards the crown, and rising Jacobite pressures.
 All of these and other factors ultimately led to the Union between Scotland and England.
 This chapter progresses through developments at Charles Burt and Company, links to the Jacobites, and introduces a young influential orator and his close friendship with someone who was deeply affected by his own Darien experiences.

 Opposition to the Union between Scotland and England